 Trips suitable for beginners will use wire ladders.
 Fellow cavers will be happy to show you how to use the ladder, and you will be on the end of a lifeline.
 Knowing how to tie a bowline knot is useful.

 Passages may include rifts (tall and often narrow passages), active streamways, dry passages, large chambers, crawls and squeezes.
 You may hear experienced cavers banging on about how terrible such and such a crawl is - just ignore them - if it was that bad they wouldn’t do it.

 The sights underground include many different types of calcite formation: stalactites, stalagmites, columns, helectites, calcite curtains, gour dams, pools, waterfalls and many other wonders.
 Take time to look around to make sure you see everything.

 A few caves are through trips, emerging from a different entrance to the one used to enter the cave; however most involve reaching the bottom or the end and then retracing the route back to the surface.

 Many people ask about the risk of caves flooding.
 Club meets tend to take place at popular caves where, if there is any risk of flooding, the risk is known and understood.
-The leader will consider any risk of flooding and the weather forecast taking into account recent rainfall or drought, and make a decision about whether to proceed with the trip or divert to a different cave.
+The Meet Coordinator will consider any risk of flooding and the weather forecast taking into account recent rainfall or drought, and make a decision about whether to proceed with the trip or divert to a different cave.
 It is worth noting that flooding in caves tends to make only some sections of the cave impassable, but leaves many dry parts where caving parties can wait for the flood to recede.